Complaint Handling Code 2024 FAQs

 Landlords are expected to provide residents with the opportunity to nominate a representative to deal with their complaint on their behalf should they wish to do so.
 The landlord's complaint policy should clearly set out how it will handle requests for representatives and how they are able to access the landlord's complaint process.

-• The Code requires the complaints policy and process to be on a landlord’s website.
+• The Code requires the complaints policy and procedure to be on a landlord’s website.
 What if a landlord does not have a website?

-Where a landlord has published its complaints procedure on its website it should ensure the information is available in a clear and accessible format.
-A landlords complaint procedure should be easily accessible on the landlord's website and residents should not be required to sign-in or create an online account before they are able to raise a complaint.
+Where a landlord has published its complaints policy and procedure on its website it should ensure the information is available in a clear and accessible format.
+A landlord's website should not require residents to sign-in or create an online account before they are able to raise a complaint.

-• Are landlords required provide information to residents about access to the Housing Ombudsman Service?
+• Should landlords give information to residents about accessing the Housing Ombudsman Service?

 Complaint handling staff